 1. Go to Live Chat and view all open conversations;

-2. Assign them not more by the 100 at a time to the specific agent which will help to find them to re-open if needed.
+2. Assign them not more than 100 at a time to the specific agent which will help to find them to re-open if needed.
 Close opened threads assigned to that ManyChat user by marking them as Done — closing them will hand over control over the threads to the chosen LiveChat app.

 3. Switch to all Done conversations.